sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 ---
-title: Sectigo WebPKI S/MIME Certificate Practice Statement
+title: Sectigo S/MIME Certificate Practice Statement
-version: 1.0.0
+version: 1.0.1
 author: Sectigo Limited
-date: August 31, 2023
+date: August 7, 2024
 copyright_header: Copyright Notice
-copyright_notice: Copyright Sectigo Limited 2023.
+copyright_notice: Copyright Sectigo Limited 2024.
 All rights reserved.
 copyright_body: No part of this publication may be reproduced, stored in or introduced into a retrieval system, or transmitted,in any form or by any means (electronic, mechanical, photocopying, recording or otherwise) without prior written permission of Sectigo Limited.
 Requests for any other permission to reproduce this Sectigo document (as well as requests for copies from Sectigo) must be addressed to
 copyright_legal: Attention Legal Practices